irfannaqieb/valentine-date-proposal/README.md

 # Valentine's Day Proposal with Nuxt 💝

 A simple and interactive app to ask someone to be your Valentine!
 It's never too late fellas.
 Ask your partner out now.
 Just change here and there and voila!

 Built with Nuxt 3, Vue.js, and TailwindCSS.
+Something to practice my Vue/Nuxt concepts

 ## Tech Stack